13muskaan/restaurantproject/Readme.txt

 -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

 ISSUES:

-- Managers at this point can't: manage their own profile (fix Ajax)
+- managers at this point can't:
-- Admin at this point cannot: manage their own profile (fix Ajax)
+- admins at this point cannot:
-- Members at this point can't: manage their own profile (fix Ajax)
+- members at this point can't:

-FUTURE FEATURE DEVELOPMENT:

 -	Host website on a hosting provider (GO Daddy)
 -	Upload images of restaurant (e.g. party, dishes etc.)